 => CREATE TABLE products ( product_no integer NOT NULL, name text NOT NULL, price numeric );

 Unique constraints ensure that the data contained in a column or a group of columns is unique with respect to all the rows in the table.
-The table must be hash-distributed or replicated (not
+The table must be hash-distributed (not

-DISTRIBUTED RANDOMLY).
-If the table is hash-distributed, the constraint columns must be the same as (or a superset of) the table’s distribution key columns.
+DISTRIBUTED RANDOMLY), and the constraint columns must be the same as (or a superset of) the table's distribution key columns.
 For example:

 => CREATE TABLE products ( `product_no` integer `UNIQUE`, name text, price numeric) ` DISTRIBUTED BY (``product_no``)`;

 A primary key constraint is a combination of a

 NOT NULL constraint.
 The table must be hash-distributed (not